 There are different types of figures and different sizes.
 Most often, figures are made at 1/8 scale, but scale sizes vary.
+They can be as small as 1/12 scale or as big as 1/4 scale.
+There are even 1/1 scale figures that exist.
 Figures can be posable or nonposable and can sometimes have changeable parts.
 Two types of figures that always have changeable parts are figmas and Nendoroids.
+On the cheap side, there are prize figures and trading figures.
+Prize figures are made with lower quality and often have painting mistakes.
+Trading figures are very small figures that usually come in sets.
 On the very expensive side of figure types, there are RAH (Real Action Heroes) figures.
 RAH figures are posable, have changeable parts, and have fabric clothing.

-If you don't care about having high quality figures and want to save money, you can buy prize figures instead of expensive high quality scales.
-Prize figures are made with lower quality and have painting mistakes more often, but a prize figure might cost $15 compared to a high quality scale figure that costs at least $80.
+When looking to buy a figure, there are some things to keep in mind.
 If you're buying a figure that isn't a pre-order or recently released, you'll probably have to buy through someone who has already bought the figure and is reselling it.
-This can be through MyFigureCollection, Amazon, or eBay.
+This can be through places like MyFigureCollection, Amazon, or eBay.
 When buying figures this way, you need to be careful about the possibility of getting a bootleg.
 If a listing on Amazon or eBay says that it's being shipped from China or Hong Kong, it's almost assuredly a bootleg.
 Be aware of what the figure should look like and ask for pictures if you aren't sure of what you're getting.
-There are some figure selling websites where you may still be able to find figures that have since sold out elsewhere.
-This includes Japan Best and Solaris Japan.
+There are some figure selling websites where you may still be able to find figures that have since sold out elsewhere, but these places can tend to sell figures overpriced.

+A word of caution about buying from figure selling websites is also necessary.
 Cancelling orders is never looked well upon.
 It can cause problems for companies when people cancel orders and they end up with too many figures.
 Some companies don't allow orders to be cancelled at all.
 In that case, the only way to not get your order is if you fail to make the payment in time.
 That is considered the same as cancelling an order.
 To prevent people from making too many cancellations and failing to make payments, companies will delete people's accounts for doing these things and not allow them to buy from the website again.
 Some may even go so far as to block people from being able to access the website.
 It varies from company to company how many cancellations or missed payments are allowable.
+It can also depend on how much you've ordered from a specific website over time.
 If ordering from the Good Smile website, they do not allow cancellations and will block someone from buying from the website after missing only one payment.
 It's advisable to only order figures that you know you want and will have the money to pay for.

 There are several websites that sell figures.
 Here are links to some of them.
 Some sell items besides figures.